-We set local speed limits where local needs and considerations deem it desirable for drivers to adopt a speed which is different from the national speed limit.
+We set local speed limits where drivers should adopt a speed which is different from the national speed limit because of local needs and considerations.
 Local speed limits can be reduced or increased, depending on the conditions and evidence.

-The Department for Transport have issued guidance to be used for setting all local speed limits on single and dual carriageway roads in urban and rural areas.
+The Department for Transport has issued guidance to be used for setting all local speed limits on single and dual carriageway roads in urban and rural areas.

 Our criteria for setting the right limit for any road takes into account existing traffic speed, accident history, the amount of traffic, frequency of junctions, and building development and amenities.
 Unrealistic speed limits are frequently abused and can prove very expensive and difficult for the police to enforce.

-Any changes to or implementation of speed limits should be in accordance with the latest Department for Transport guidance.
+Any changes to, or the implementation of, speed limits should be in accordance with the latest Department for Transport guidance.